Prince Abdulaziz bin Musaed Sports City Stadium

-The Prince Abdulaziz bin Musa'ed Sports City Stadium is a multi-purpose stadium located in Hail City.
+The Prince Abdulaziz bin Musaed Sports City Stadium is a multi-purpose stadium located in Hail City.
 It is primarily used for football matches and serves as the home stadium for both Al-Jabalain and Al-Tai.

 Overview

 The stadium is named after Abdulaziz bin Musaed, the second governor of Hail Province and its longest-serving leader.

 The stadium has a current capacity of 12,250 people following an expansion in 2022.

 Besides the football stadium, the sports complex also includes other facilities such as a sports hall, an Olympic-size swimming pool, a squash court, a track and field track, and a youth dorm.

 The stadium underwent renovations in June 2021 following Al-Tai's promotion to the Saudi Pro League.

 The renovations involved cultivating the grass, renewing the changing rooms, and establishing a media center to host press conferences and a video operation room to host VAR officials.